nhoyt/git-reference/basics.md

     git checkout --orphan <new-branch-name>

-Then use this command to clear the working directory
+Then use this command to clear the working directory:

     git rm --cached -r .